harvard-lil/h2o/README.md

 may take several minutes.
 (After the first time, it should only take 1-3 seconds.)

-Finally, initialize an empty database...

-    $ bash docker/init.sh

-...or a database seeded with data from a pg_dump file:
+If the H2O team has provided you with a pg_dump file, seed the database with data:

     $ bash docker/init.sh -f ~/database.dump

 Then log into the main Docker container:

     $ docker-compose exec web bash
-    #

 (Commands from here on out that start with `#` are being run in Docker.)